stefanovic80/geompy/README.md

 `20`

-in case of any error, and particularly if any package version mismatch accour, than you must create a 'analyticGeomEnv' conda environment (it may take time, depending on the available connection speed)
+in case of any error, due to any package version mismatch accour, than you must create a 'analyticGeomEnv' conda environment.
+So, go back to your OS console, on the "analyticGeometry" folder and type

 `conda env create -f analyticGeomEnv.yml`

-Once the job is done than activate it

 `conda activate analyticGeomEnv`.

-Try again

-`run main.py`

-and choose again (xmin) and a maximum (xmax) values.
+(it may take time, depending on the available connection speed).
+Once activated, try again to run main.py on your ipython interpreter, as previously explained.

 # Usage

-Each representable geometric locus is a python class, the list of all the available python classes and variables can be reported into the intepreter by typing
+The

 `who`

+command shows the list of all the available python variables and classes

 ![Alt Text](pictures/who.png)

+In analyticGeometry each representable geometric locus is associated with a specific python class.

-Now, say you want to draw a circumference
+As an example, say you want to draw a circumference

 # Draw a (random) circumference